matrix-org/matrix-spec-proposals/proposals/4108-oidc-qr-login.md

 ###### ETags

 The ETag generated should be unique to the rendezvous session and the last modified time so that two clients can distinguish between identical payloads sent by either client.

+In order to make sure that no intermediate caches manipulate the ETags, the rendezvous server MUST include the HTTP `Cache-Control` response header with a value of `no-store` and  `Pragma` response header with a value of `no-cache`.

 ###### CORS

-For the POST /_matrix/client/rendezvous API endpoint, in addition to the standard Client-Server API [CORS](https://spec.matrix.org/v1.4/client-server-api/#web-browser-clients) headers, the ETag response header should also be allowed by exposing the following CORS header:
+For the `POST /_matrix/client/rendezvous` API endpoint, in addition to the standard Client-Server API [CORS](https://spec.matrix.org/v1.4/client-server-api/#web-browser-clients) headers, the ETag response header should also be allowed by exposing the following CORS header:

 ```http